Contact Us

 Guide insights

-Boutique studios like 'That Little Studio' are gems for solo artists because the owner is often a multi-instrumentalist.
+Boutique studios like That Little Studio are gems for solo artists because the owner is often a multi-instrumentalist.
 Instead of hiring three different freelancers, you can book a room where the engineer can also jump on the keys or track a sax solo for you.
+This combination of engineering skill and musicianship in the same person is harder to find than it sounds, and it substantially changes the pace and creative energy of the session compared to working with a strictly technical engineer.

-When browsing the directory, look for studios that list 'Session Musician' or 'Production' as a core service.
-These spaces often have instruments (vintage kits, Rhodes, upright pianos) miked up and ready to go, saving you hours of setup time.
+When browsing the directory, look for studios that list Session Musician or Production as a core service.
+These spaces often have instruments including vintage drum kits, Rhodes keyboards, and upright pianos already miked up and ready to go, saving hours of setup time.
+Know what instruments are available before you arrive and bring any specific gear or patches that the house equipment cannot replicate, particularly for electronic or hybrid sessions.

 That Little Studio